 Internal Arts and Humanities Funding Programs

 The Public Humanities Project is a non-competitive program to fund new research that benefits the Bloomington community and southern Indiana at large.
-It is supported by IU's Office of the Vice President for Research and managed by the IU Bloomington Arts & Humanities Council.
+It is supported by IU's Office of the Vice President for Research, through the New Frontiers in Arts and Humanities program, and managed by the IU Bloomington Arts & Humanities Council.